 Size: This is the large version at 31x 23x 10cm.

 What you can fit inside: Around 8 full-size bottles of toiletries like shampoo, conditioner, body lotion, and sunscreen, plus a full make-up kit, including brushes.

 I love hanging toiletry bags because you can hang them on the back of the bathroom door where you are staying and don’t need to unpack them.
 This is particularly handy if you are short of space in the hotel or apartment bathroom or want to keep little kids’ hands away from your toiletries and make-up.

 10c.
 SUN PROTECTION – THIS IS ONE AREA NOT TO SCRIMP ON

 It’s so much better to buy sun protection before you travel.

 - a. because it costs a fortune, so you can look out for special offers

-- b. because you know what you’re getting and you can get the factor you need – some resorts don’t go very high on sun factor.
+- b. because you know what you’re getting and can get the factor you need – some resorts don’t go very high on the SPF factor.

-And my final tip… only take the toiletries you can’t live without.
+And my final toiletries tip… only take the toiletries you can’t live without.